| how it all began |

 and easter eggs.
 I honestly have no idea how many

-I also have a Tron Disc War build that started small and
+build.
+I also have a Tron Disc War build that

 I've inadvertently caused the value of them to go up on

-sites like Bricklink since this nerd keeps buying them.
+sites like Bricklink since I'm the nerd that keeps buying them.

 ;)

-transport to conventions, I'd like to make the grandstands bigger to hold
+transport to conventions and I'd like to do more to hide

 Back to top //